alma-cdk/project/docs/MIGRATION-GUIDE-0-to-1.md

 ## Tagging behavior changes

-Due to a bug in `v0`, the `Contact` and `Organization` tags were NOT applied as they were intended; This bug was fixed in `v1` which means that _by default_, upgrading from v0→v1 most likely introduces CloudFormation diff.
+Due to a bug in `v0`, the `Contact` and `Organization` tags were NOT applied as they were intended; This bug was fixed in `v1` which means that _by default_, upgrading from v0→v1 most likely introduces tagging related CloudFormation diff.
 Example:

 ![CloudFormation Diff example when upgrading from v0 to v1](/assets/v0-to-v1-tag-diff.png)

+In most cases this is harmless, but to ease the migration process, we provide multiple options how you can control when you want to adopt the "new" tagging behavior (see below).

 ### Opt-out via Feature Flag